apache/trafficserver/doc/reference/configuration/cache.config.en.rst

    -  ``cluster-cache-local`` configures the cluster cache to allow for this content to be stored locally on every cluster node.

+.. _cache-responses-to-cookies:
+``cache-responses-to-cookies``
+   Change the style of caching with regard to cookies.
+This effectively overrides the configuration parameter :ref:`proxy.config.http.cache.cache_responses_to_cookies` and uses the same values with the same semantics.
+The override happens only for requests that match.

 .. _cache-config-format-pin-in-cache:

 ``pin-in-cache``
+   Preserves objects in cache, preventing them from being overwritten.
+   Does not affect objects that are determined not to be cacheable.
+This setting can have performance issues, and  severely affect the cache.
+   For instance, if the primary destination matches all objects, once the cache is full, no new objects could get written as nothing would be evicted.
+Similarly, for each cache-miss, each object would incur extra checks to determine if the object it would replace could be overwritten.

-   The amount of time you want to keep the object(s) in the cache.
+   The value is the amount of time you want to keep the object(s) in the cache.
 The following time formats are allowed:

    -  ``d`` for days; for example: 2d